-Students are invited to an after-hours event featuring exhibition tours, games, behind-the-scenes experiences, sketching with Drawing New York, live music, and more!
+Students are invited to an after-hours event featuring exhibition tours, games, behind-the-scenes experiences, sketching with Drawing New York, live music, refreshments, and more!

 Our fall season exhibitions include, John Singer Sargent: Portraits in Charcoal, Illusions of the Photographer: Duane Michals at the Morgan, Verdi: Creating Otello and Falstaff—Highlights from the Ricordi Archive, and Guercino: Virtuoso Draftsman.